SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 ### Complex Interaction with Child Elements

-Assuming we want to show the suggestion list with filter "Jo", the `waitFor` definition could be this:
+Let's assume we want to show the suggestion list with a filter for "Jo".
+The `waitFor` definition could look like this:

 ``` js
 oOpa.waitFor({